andrewahn-ubc/pokemAhn/README.md

 # TODO
+- refactor player and NPC logic into separate classes (so that I can reuse them in other scenes)
+- implement other scenes (when the player "enters" a house, for example)
 - confine NPCs to certain areas and make them collidable with the player
 - implement dialogue with NPCs
 - implement signs that display a popup
-- implement other scenes (when the player "enters" a house, for example)
-- some actual gameplay? (pokemon, pokemon battles, lore, etc.)

 # Progress
 Day 8 (collision detection and simple NPC):